Attorneys & Counselors

 Meet the Team

-Founded in 1993, Jackson & Wade focuses exclusively on business and corporate aviation.
-Our firm is internationally known for providing comprehensive legal counsel to corporate flight departments, Part 135 charter operators, hybrid operations, drone operators, and other unique and complex business aviation ventures.
-Any of our attorneys would be glad to assist you with any aspect of your corporate jet transaction.
+Founded in 1993, we focus exclusively on business and corporate aviation.
+Jetlaw® is internationally known for providing comprehensive legal counsel to corporate flight departments, Part 135 charter operators, airports, hybrid operations, drone operators, and other unique and complex business aviation ventures.
+Our attorneys would be glad to assist you with any aspect of your corporate jet transaction, airport issue, regulatory mattory or tax questions.
 Our attorneys and industry advisors have real-world aviation experience and understand the challenges you face in your every-day operations.

 Operating a corporate jet in a sole purpose entity violates the FARs, exposes the entity and its pilots to hefty administrative fines, and may invalidate liability insurance coverage.
 Are you operating your jet in an illegal flight department company?